 Problem Possible Cause and Recommended Action Subjects are too dark when shooting images in a seashore or ski area.
 Sunlight reflected by water, sand, or snow, can cause underexposure of images.
-Change the flash mode setting to [7] (Flash On) for daylight synchro flash (page 26), or adjust EV shift to the + side (page 70).
-The focus frame does not appear or the monitor screen Digital zoom (including HD zoom) does not work.
-The zoom bar indicates zoom only up to a zoom factor of 3.0.
+Change the flash mode setting to (Flash On) for daylight synchro flash (page 28), or adjust EV shift to the + side (page 42).
+The focus frame does not appear on the monitor screen.
+Normally, turning off the camera while "Detect Smile" is selected for Auto Shutter will cause the camera's face recognition setting to change to "Normal".
+You will need to change the face recognition setting again after turn on the camera.
+You can tell the camera to remember the Auto Shutter setting by selecting "On" for the "Auto Shutter" power on default setting (page 72).
+Digital zoom (including HD zoom) does not work.
+The zoom bar indicates zoom only up to a zoom factor of 4.0.
 1)The digital zoom setting may be turned off.
-Turn on digital zoom (page 43).
+Turn on digital zoom (page 69).
 2)Date stamping may be turned on, which will cause digital zoom to be disabled.
-Turn off date stamping (page 124).
-3)Digital zoom is disabled when the "White board, etc." BEST SHOT scene is selected.
-Select another scene (page 50).
-A family member's face is not detected correctly, even though the face has been prerecorded.
-When shooting with Auto Shutter, the shutter does not trigger.
-Auto Shutter may not trigger when shooting under very bright or very dark conditions, or when shooting a fast moving subject, etc. If this happens, try changing the Auto Shutter Trigger Sensitivity setting (page 30), or press the shutter button all the way down to release the shutter and shoot the image.
-The image is out of focus during movie recording. f 1)Focusing may not be possible because the subject is outside the focus range.
+Turn off date stamping (page 130).
+3)Digital zoom is disabled when some BEST SHOT scenes (Business cards and documents, White board, etc.) are selected.
+Select another scene (page 51).
+A family member's face is not detected correctly, even though the face has been pre- recorded.
+Though face characteristics were pre-recorded for your family member, the data may have been faulty.
+Other possible causes may be shooting at an angle or the facial features of the subject.
+Try re-recording the face of the family member who is not being detected (page 36). - When shooting with Auto Shutter, the shutter does not trigger.
+Auto Shutter may not trigger when shooting under very bright or very dark conditions, or when shooting a fast moving subject, etc. If this happens, try changing the Auto Shutter Trigger Sensitivity setting (page 32), or press the shutter button all the way down to release the shutter and shoot the image. - The image is out of focus during movie recording.
+1)Focusing may not be possible because the subject is outside the focus range.
 Shoot within the allowable range.
 2)The lens may be dirty.
-Clean the lens (page 136).
-Playback Playback The color of the playback image is different from what appears on the monitor screen when shooting.
+Clean the lens (page 142).
+Pla Playback The color of the playback image is different from what appears on the monitor screen when shooting.
 Sunlight or light from another source may be shining directly into the lens when you are shooting.
 Position the camera so sunlight does not shine directly into the lens.
 Images are not displayed.
 This camera cannot display non-DCF images recorded onto a memory card using another digital camera.